LuckeeDev/csl/SECURITY.md

 ## Reporting a Vulnerability

-Please email me at [luca@luckee.dev](mailto:luca@luckee.dev) instead of opening an issue to report a security vulnerability.
+Please email me at [luckeedev@gmail.com](mailto:luckeedev@gmail.com) to report any security vulnerability.